CAMeL-Lab/camel-guidelines/docs/morphology.md

 analysis (Alkuhlani and Habash, 2011).

 ## Overview
-The {{ page.camelpos }} tags and features are the union of those in MSA and the dialects.
+The CAMEL POS tags and features are the union of those in MSA and the dialects.
 Features are available to use when needed.
 For example case and state features are used more often in MSA; but on the other hand, dialects tend to have many more clitics than MSA, including non-MSA ones.

-One main property of {{ page.camelpos }} tagset that sets it apart from ARZATB is that the morphological features of both gender and number of nominals are annotated functionally (i.e. semantically) (Alkuhlani and Habash, 2011; Smrž, 2007).
+One main property of CAMEL POS tagset that sets it apart from ARZATB is that the morphological features of both gender and number of nominals are annotated functionally (i.e. semantically) (Alkuhlani and Habash, 2011; Smrž, 2007).
 This decision allows us to assign the features to the baseword without the need to